Are Root Canals Bad For Your Health?

 Option #2–Have a Root Canal procedure on the tooth- described above

-The Root Canal
+The Origins of the Root Canal

-In the 1800s when modern dentistry was in its infancy, dentists and their patients were frustrated because so many teeth had to be pulled.
+In the 1800’s when modern dentistry was in its infancy, dentists and their patients were frustrated because so many teeth had to be pulled.
 They experimented with removing the infected and dead nerve tissue, rinsing and disinfecting the inside of the tooth, and filling it.

-The techniques and materials have evolved, and today more than 22 million root canals are performed every year in the US alone.1 Why?…
+The techniques and materials have evolved, and today more than 22 million root canals are performed every year in the US alone.

-The bacteria that are involved in tooth decay travel through those dentin tubules to get from the outside to the inside of the tooth in order to infect the nerve.
+The bacteria that cause tooth decay travel through those dentin tubules to get from the outside to the inside of the tooth in order to infect the nerve.